Going the Last Mile: How Grocers Can Up their Home Delivery Game

 This month (January 2019), Amazon unveiled its in-house product, Amazon Scout – an autonomous, cooler-sized vehicle that will deliver groceries as well as products.

-It may shock some that Amazon doesn't corner the market when it comes to home delivery.
-Despite that they're responsible for raising customer expectations (think free two-day shipping), the eCommerce giant is not leading the industry in this regard – brick-and-mortar stores are.
+It may surprise some that Amazon doesn't corner the market when it comes to home delivery.
+Despite that they're responsible for raising customer expectations (as the originators of the once-revolutionary free two-day shipping), the eCommerce giant is not leading the industry in this regard – brick-and-mortar stores are.

 Why?
 They provide a broader range of products, says Brick Meets Click, and so are getting more orders for pick-up or home delivery.
 On average, households place 1.9 orders a month with brick and mortar stores, and 1.6 with Amazon.
 It's not just about frequency – sales are higher, too.
 An average grocery order for pick-up or delivery is $105, versus $46 on Amazon.